 -Cindy B / TripAdvisor

-Fused Glass is a warm glass technique that uses a kiln manipulate glass at temperatures between 1100 degrees and 1550 degrees.
+Fused Glass is a warm glass technique that uses a kiln to manipulate glass at temperatures between 1100 degrees and 1550 degrees.
 I primarily focus on tack fusing and full fusing.
 A tack fuse is created by layering cuts of glass and heating them to about 1450 degrees.
 As a tack fuse cools you are left with a textural piece of glass where the individual character of each piece of glass really shines.
 A full fuse is heated to 1550 degree and creates a seamlessly smooth multicolored piece of glass.
 There are many different types of glass and techniques within the fusing medium that can really transform the look of your finished product.
-Dichroic glass is perhaps the most eye catching of all types of fusible glass.
+Dichroic glass is perhaps the most eye catching of all the different types of fusible glass.
 Dichroic glass is beautiful glass that is coated with metal oxides, which gives it an iridescent quality that is very much like an opal.
 Each piece I create is unique and one of a kind.